Carnival (video game)

-Carnival is a fixed shooter developed by Gremlin and released by Sega in arcades in 1980.
+Carnival is a 1980 fixed shooter video game developed by Gremlin Industries and released by Sega for arcades.
 It was one of the first video games with a bonus round.

-Carnival was ported to the Atari 2600, ColecoVision, and Intellivision by Coleco.
-A licensed Atari 8-bit family version was published in 1982 by ANALOG Software, the commercial software label of ANALOG Computing magazine.
-In 1983, Acornsoft published Carnival for the BBC Micro.
+Carnival was ported to Atari 8-bit computers in 1981 by ANALOG Software, the commercial software label of ANALOG Computing magazine; it was later ported to the Atari 2600, ColecoVision, and Intellivision in 1982 by Coleco.

 Gameplay

 The goal of the game is to shoot at targets while conserving a limited ammunition supply for as long as possible.
 There are buttons for firing and left/right movement.
 The cocktail version replaces the directional buttons with a two-way joystick.

 Three rows of targets scroll across the screen in alternating directions; these include rabbits, ducks, owls, and extra-bullet targets, with higher rows awarding more points.
 If a duck reaches the bottom row without being shot, it will come to life and begin flying down toward the player.
 Any ducks that reach the bottom of the screen in this manner will eat some of the player's bullets.
 New ducks are added to the top row at intervals.
 A large pop-up target above the top row can either award or subtract bullets or points when hit.
 A spinning wheel with eight pipes also sits above the top row; the point value of the pipes decreases for every shot that does not hit one of them.
 In addition, a bonus counter increases by the value of every target shot in the three rows, and can be collected by shooting the letters of the word "BONUS" in order as they cycle through the rows.
 The bonus stops increasing as soon as any letter is shot.

 A round ends when all targets and pipes have been shot.
 The player receives bonus points for all unused bullets, then plays a bonus round in which a large bear with a target walks across the screen.
 Each time the bear is shot, it rears up for a second, then begins walking more quickly in the other direction.
 The object is to shoot the bear as many times as possible until it escapes off the screen, using unlimited ammunition.
 Following the bonus round, the next wave begins.
 Each subsequent bonus round adds a bear to the screen, to a maximum of four.

 Higher levels feature increased target point values, more ducks, fewer extra-bullet targets, faster-moving targets, and an increased rate at which new ducks appear.
 The game ends when the player's ammunition supply is exhausted through firing and/or being eaten by ducks.